 - Participate in contact tracing following confirmation of a positive COVID test result.

-- Unless you are fully vaccinated, wear a facial covering at all times when in public or common areas, including in classrooms and studios.
+- Unless you are fully vaccinated, wear a facial covering at all times in public or common areas, including in classrooms and studios.
 (For more detailed guidance from the University on mask use, visit coronavirus.upenn.edu.)

 - Wash your hands frequently for at least 20 seconds before and after interactions with others.